 It makes sense to do some research to determine if there is already data out there to support my organization’s mission.
 If it’s available, valid, and from a reliable source, we should use it.

-Any data that is unique to our organization’s mission should be collected internally in a systematic manner.
-It is imperative to collect baseline data to compare information obtained as the mission is being carried out to measure social impact.
+There’s no need for us to do unnecessary work.
+Any data unique to our organization’s mission should be collected internally in a systematic manner.
+It is imperative to collect baseline data to compare information obtained as the mission is being carried out and measure social impact.

 See Related: Implement an ESG Integration Framework